On Ma\~n\'e's critical value for the two-component Hunter-Saxton system and a infnite dimensional magnetic Hopf-Rinow theorem: The (M2HS) as a magnetic geodesic equation

 \section{The (M2HS) as a magnetic geodesic equation}

-The aim of this section is to establish that the solutions of a highly nonlinear system of partial differential equations, introduced as the \textbf{magnetic two-component Hunter-Saxton system (M2HS)}, are in one to one correspondence to the magnetic geodesics of the magnetic system \(\left(G, \GH, \Phi^* \mathrm{d}\alpha\right)\).
-To prepare for this, we introduce the following notation: we denote the time and spatial derivatives of a curve in \(\Diff_0(\mathbb{S}^1)\) by \(\varphi_t\) and \(\varphi_x\), respectively.
-For a vector field \(u\), the same notational convention applies, where \(\varphi\) is replaced by \(u\).
+The aim of this section is to establish that the solutions of the highly nonlinear system of partial differential equations introduced as the \textbf{magnetic two-component Hunter--Saxton system}~\eqref{(M2HS)} are in one-to-one correspondence with the magnetic geodesics of the magnetic system \(\left(G, \GH, \Phi^* \mathrm{d}\alpha\right)\).
+Before going into detail, we provide a brief overview of this section.